New Southgate railway station

-New Southgate railway station is on the boundary of the London Borough of Barnet and the London Borough of Enfield in north London, in Travelcard Zone 4.
+New Southgate railway station is on the boundary of the London Borough of Barnet and the London Borough of Enfield in north London, in London fare zone 4.
 It is 6 mi 35 chain down the line from London King's Cross.

 The station, and all trains serving it, have been operated by Great Northern since 14 September 2014.

 Location

 The station is administered by the London Borough of Enfield, although the boundary with the London Borough of Barnet runs through the station, rather than along one side.
 The station has exits into both boroughs.

 History

 Building of the station

 The station opened by order of the Middlesex Justices (see Middlesex Guildhall), on 7 August 1850 as Colney Hatch & Southgate station or Colney Hatch station by the Great Northern Railway (GNR).
 The Justices insisted on trains stopping daily for the benefit of the Second Middlesex County Asylum opened that year at Colney Hatch, which became Friern Hospital and closed in 1993.
 The original booking office, which sat on a bridge across the railway lines, burned down in 1976 and was replaced by a portakabin.